jacobandreas/writing/_posts/2014-01-01-bells-and-bells.md

-performance of the semester---it seems somehow worse than making an error in an ordinary recital, when your error is broadcast to every uninvited listener within a mile's radius; but correspondingly more satisfying to recover and make the hills ring with unexpected evening music.
+performance of the semester---it seems somehow worse than making an error in an ordinary recital, when your error is broadcast to every uninvited listener within a mile's radius; but correspondingly more satisfying to recover and make the hills ring with evening music.